veaba/tensorflow-docs/docs/tf.compat/v1/nn/weighted_moments.md

 )
 ```
 #### Args:
-- x: A tensor.
+- `x`: A tensor.
-- axes: 1-d tensor of int32 values; these are the axes along which to compute mean and variance.
+- `axes`: 1-d tensor of int32 values; these are the `axes` along which to compute mean and variance.
-- frequency_weights: A tensor of positive weights which can be broadcast with x.
+- `frequency_weights`: A tensor of positive weights which can be broadcast with x.
-- name: Name used to scope the operation.
+- `name`: Name used to scope the operation.
-- keep_dims: Produce moments with the same dimensionality as the input.
+- `keep_dims`: Produce moments with the same dimensionality as the input.
-- keepdims: Alias of keep_dims.
+- `keepdims`: Alias of keep_dims.
 #### Returns:
-Two tensors: weighted_mean and weighted_variance.
+Two tensors: `weighted_mean` and `weighted_variance`.